kaislar/fashion-app/CONTRIBUTING.md

 2. Before commiting your code :
    - Run ``make test`` to run the tests
    - Run ``make pre-commit`` to check the code style & linting.
-   - Run `make deploy-doc-local` to update the documentation
+   - Run ``make deploy-doc-local`` to update the documentation locally and test the website.
    - (optional) Commit Messages: This project uses [Gitmoji](https://gitmoji.dev/) for commit messages.
 It helps to understand the purpose of the commit through emojis.
 For example, a commit message with a bug fix can be prefixed with 🐛.
 There are also [Emojis in GitHub](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md)
    - Manually, merge dev branch into your branch to solve and avoid any conflicts.
 Merging strategy: merge : dev → your_branch
    - After merging, run ``make test`` and ``make pre-commit`` again to ensure that the tests are still passing.
    - Update the version in ``pyproject.toml`` file
-   - if your project is a python package, run ``make build-pacakge`` to build the package and create the wheel in the `dist` folder
+   - If your project is a python package, run ``make build-pacakge`` to build the package and create the wheel in the `dist` folder
 3. Run CI/CD Locally: Depending on the platform you use:
    - GitHub Actions: run `make install-act` then `make act` for GitHub Actions
-   - GitLab CI: run `make install-gitlab-ci-local` then `make gitlab-ci-local` for GitLab CI.
 4. Create a pull request.
 If the GitHub actions pass, the PR will be accepted and merged to dev.

 ### 4.5.
 (For repository maintainers) Merging strategies & GitHub actions guidelines**